“What is custom software?”

 During that week, as you have time, you’ll be testing the heck out of the new User Stories.
 Anything you find will be separated into two categories: bugs and new functionality.
 When you click on a “Add a New User” button, and nothing happens, that’s a bug.
 If you decide that you’d like to move the button from the top of the page to the bottom, that’s new functionality.

 Bugs will be sent back for re-work under the original User Story.
-New functionality will be defined by a Business Analyst (BA) and separated into new User Stories (for something like this example, an extra small or 1 EduPoint).
+New functionality will be defined by a Business Analyst (BA) and separated into new User Stories (for something like this example, a youth small or 1 EduPoint).

 When you sign off on the User Stories at the end of your week of UAT, we consider that work “done.”
 It’s an important designation, because our goal is always to keep moving forward with your software, and not continue to change things over and over again.
 That’s also why we need you to set aside time in your week to go through UAT.
 We don’t want User Stories to be clogging up our system, never getting finished.
 That’s why we ask that you always complete UAT within a week of getting access to the User Stories.